mrocklin/blog/_posts/work/2019-02-27-slack-github.md

        easily pick up that thread of conversation on GitHub a year later (this happens all the time in OSS).

-3. We want to enable the silent majority of users to find answers to their bugs without asking maintainers individually.
+3.  **Serve the silent majority** of users who search the web for answers to their questions or bugs.

     On Slack, maintainers get asked the same questions daily.
 We have people ask for "a few minutes of our time" every few minutes.
 We strongly prefer